Flotomate/product_docs/source/admin/admin-user-management.rst

    It is not necessary that all the property names have to have a match;
    you can still upload your Requestors as long as required fields are taken care off.
 Click **Next** to continue to the next stage.

+   You can create custom property names using Custom Fields.
+You can create n number of such fields, and they appear along side the default ones. :doc:`Learn more (head to Custom Fields) <admin-customization>`.

 -  Now you are in the **Unmatched Value Mapping** stage.
 The given property names in the header have values (rows).
 The system checks